qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

 Then build:

     make html (to build the english languag) make LANG=nl html (to build the dutch version.
-Currently available: en, nl, es, zh_CN, de, it)
+Currently available: ca_ES  da_DK  de  en  es  fa  fi  fr  hi  id  it  ja  km_KH  ko_KR  nl  pt_PT  ro  ru  zh_CN  zh_TW)

-If you want add the QGIS-Documentation docs into the build, you need to manually copy the sources, resources and po files into the website project
+If you want add the QGIS-Documentation docs into the build, you either need to manually copy the sources, resources and po files into the website project.
+Or use the fullhtml target of make (which will checkout the 2.0 branch):

+    # to build english:
-    make fullhtml (english)
+    make fullhtml
+    # to build eg dutch:
     make LANG=nl fullhtml

 To gather new strings in a pot (.po) file for your language, and merge them with excisting translations in the po files (normally to be ran by your language maintainer):

-    make LANG=xx pretranslate # where xx is your language code
+    make pretranslate LANG=xx  # where xx is your language code

 To add a new language (the scripts will need some directory structure):

-    make createlang
+    make createlang LANG=xx

-See it in action: http://new.qgis.org/html/en/site (to be moved)
+See the website in action: http://www.qgis.org

 Styling the website
 -------------------